Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Numerical Examples

 0.3cm

 \textbf{(c) Further numerical analysis}

-Here, we show that the above three algorithms developed in Section 6 are effective in numerical analysis of the double-ended queue when the MAPs in the two sides have different sizes of irreducible matrix representations.
-To do this, we discuss three different cases: The Poisson processes, the MAP of order $2$ (i.e., the order of the irreducible matrix representation is equal to $2$), and the MAP of order $4$.
-Also, it is seen from the numerical experiments that our three algorithms can effectively deal with the case with the MAPs of higher order.
+Now, we show that the above three algorithms developed in Section 6 are effective in numerical analysis of the double-ended queue when the two MAPs have different orders.
+To do this, we discuss three different cases: (1) The Poisson processes, (2) the MAP of order $2$, and (3) the MAP of order $4$.
+Also, it is seen from our numerical experiments that we can easily deal with the cases with MAPs of higher order.